CompImg/LST-AI/README.md

 Disclaimer: LST-AI is a research-only tool for MS Lesion Segmentation and has not been validated, licensed or approved for any clinical usage.

 ## What is different, or: why should I switch?!
-* Over a decade ago, we introduced the [Lesion Segmentation Toolbox (LST)](https://www.applied-statistics.de/lst.html) which has since been cited in over 800 scholarly papers.
+* Here, we present LST-AI, an advanced deep learning-based extension of the original LST with improved performance and additional features.
-* Here, we present LST-AI, an advanced deep learning-based extension.
-LST-AI specifically addresses the imbalance between white matter (WM) lesions and non-lesioned WM.
-Built on the UNet architecture, it employs a composite loss function incorporating binary cross-entropy and Tversky loss to improve segmentation of the highly heterogeneous MS lesions.
+* LST-AI constitutes a completely new framework and has been developed from scratch.
-* Using an ensemble of U-NETs trained on 491 MS pairs of T1w and FLAIR images, LST-AI achives state of the art performance on multiple public MS datasets, and likely generalizes well to your data.
+* While LST depends on MATLAB, we offer LST-AI as a python-based tool which makes it available to the whole community.

 ## Usage
-To allow the usage of LST-AI on different platforms and online-/offline usage, we provide LST-AI as a python package, CPU-Docker and GPU-Docker.
+To allow the usage of LST-AI on different platforms and online-/offline usage, we provide LST-AI as a python package and Docker (CPU and GPU-Docker versions available).

 ### Installing the python package